-PEP: This stands for post-exposure prophylaxis and is useful for HIV-negative people in an emergency — such as if a condom breaks or isn’t used.
+PEP stands for post-exposure prophylaxis.
+It’s useful for HIV-negative people in an emergency — such as if a condom breaks or isn’t used.
 A short course of often easily tolerated, modern anti-HIV medicine can help prevent someone from getting HIV after a possible exposure.
 Check out PEP: Protecting you against HIV when you need it for more details and how you can access it if necessary.

-Undetectable viral load: This one’s a big deal.
+Undetectable viral load is a big deal.
 It’s all about how in 2021 we know that people living with HIV who use treatment to achieve and maintain an undetectable viral load cannot pass the virus on through sex — even if condoms aren’t being used.
 Using HIV treatment medicine as advised suppresses the virus in the body, preserving someone’s health as well as eliminating the possibility of HIV transmission.
 It may take a few months after someone starts treatment to sustain an undetectable viral load, which is confirmed by testing.
 Simply put, undetectable HIV means untransmittable HIV.
-Check out UVL 101: Undetectable = Safe for more details.
+Check out HIV now — all about U=U: Undetectable = Untransmittable for more details.

 For a guide to comparing and combining HIV prevention options check out Wanna compare tools?
 Here’s how safe sex choices measure up down under.

 Support: Where can you talk to someone?

 Sometimes it’s just good to chat with someone about HIV.
 Whether that’s due to concerns about getting it, how you can avoid it or about an HIV diagnosis.
 Whatever you’d like to talk about, there are organisations and community groups available to advise you on HIV prevention and other sexual health matters.